dgaydukov/cert-aws/files/sa.md

 * Route table - set of rules (routes) to determine where network traffic from your VPC is directed
 * Internet Gateway - entry point between your VPC and Internet.
 It allows EC2 in VPC directly access Internet.
 You can use public IP or elastic IP to both communicate with Internet and receive requests from outside web-servers.
 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances without public IP use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
+With IG you have both outbound and inbound access, but with Nat gateway - only outbound (your instance can access Internet, but is unaccessable from Internet)
 * Virtual private gateway - VPC+VPN
 * Peering Connection - create private secure connection between 2 VPC
 * VPC Endpoints - private connection to AWS services without Internet Gateway/NAT/VPN.
 It make sure all traffic goes inside aws network.